ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

     >>> network = NanoNetwork()  # No node attached
     >>> wallet = network.wallets.create()

-This happens because `NanoBlocks` integrates all the cryptographic functions required to create wallets and accounts.
+This happens because `nanoblocks` integrates all the cryptographic functions required to create wallets and accounts.

 Creating wallet accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^